side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/console/console-log-syntax-error.md

-Tests that syntax errors are logged into console and doesn't cause browser crash.
+Tests that syntax errors are logged into console and doesn’t cause browser crash.